mgergos/Opus4Teensy/README.md

 # Opus4Teensy
-Real time Fixed Point implementation of Opus Encoder and Decoder for Teensy 4.0
+Real-time fixed-point implementation of Opus Encoder and Decoder for Teensy 4.0